cathiechen/daily-note/blink/layout/list/marker_design_en.md

   - `LayoutListMarker::UpdateLayout()`:
     - outside marker need to `ComputeInlineStaticDistance()` and `ComputeBlockStaticDistance()`, get the static position.
     - position marker:
-      - inline direct: margin, float, indent...
+      - inline direction: margin, float, indent...
       - block direction: position marker baseline flush against first line box baseline.
 Marker is a replaced box not a block, we couldn't position it by `line-height` or `vertical-align`.
   - overflow rect: `LayoutListItem::PositionListMarker()` could be removed, because outside marker is absolute positioned and has adjusted inline direct.